TianshuangQiu/TianshuangQiu.github.io/content/publication/conference-paper/index.md

 ---
-title: 'ALearning to Efficiently Plan Robust Frictional Multi-Object Grasps'
+title: 'Learning to Efficiently Plan Robust Frictional Multi-Object Grasps'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here